Nigeria Toolkit: Advocacy

 What is it?

+The media plays a significant role in influencing society’s way of thinking about various issues, including family planning and reproductive health (FP/RH).
 Media performs a strategic role in information dissemination in any given society.
-It determines what gets across to the public and, therefore, regulates what issues should be regarded as important or otherwise in the society.
-The media also has great potential in promoting good sexual and reproductive health outcomes.
+They determine what gets across to the public and regulate what issues should be regarded as important or otherwise by policymakers.
+The media can influence policymakers on issues related to maternal and child health and FP/RH, among others.
+It has great potential in promoting good sexual and reproductive health outcomes.
 It is the most influential and cost-effective communication channel for successfully reaching the vast public with information on government obligations and plans.
-In addition, the media can influence policymakers on issues related to maternal and child health, reproductive health and family planning, among others.

 Why is it important?